One Day in Cologne Germany: Top Things To Do on Foot

 9. Do Some Shopping at Hohe Straße

 Ready for a little retail therapy?
-Head over to Hohe Straße, Cologne’s main pedestrian shopping street and one of the oldest in Europe—it dates back to ancient Roman times!
+Then head over to Hohe Straße, Cologne’s main pedestrian shopping street — and one of the oldest in Europe, dating back to Roman times!

-It’s the perfect way to unwind and soak up the local vibe during your one day in Cologne.
+Overall, it’s the perfect way to unwind and soak up the city vibe before wrapping up your one-day stay in Cologne.

 10. Visit the Ludwig Museum

-Plus, the building is next to the Cathedral, so it’s easy to fit into your walking route.
+It’s located right next to the Cologne Cathedral, so it’s easy to fit into your walking route — even at the end of the day.

 📍 Heinrich-Böll-Platz, Cologne